 Note: You don’t need to use dehumidification mode to enjoy all the benefits of a variable speed system.
 It will reduce humidity, run quietly, and use minimal energy no matter what.
 The dehumidification mode just gives you even more control over humidity, if you want it.

-This is a great feature in one sense because you get more control over your home's humidity levels.
-When you start tracking RH on the thermostat, you may really start to notice how low the new AC is able to bring the level down!
+This is a great feature in one sense because you get more control over your home’s humidity levels.
+When you start tracking RH on the thermostat, you may start to notice how low the new AC can bring the level down!

 But if your humidity problem is really bad, a variable speed AC set to dehumidification mode can also…